 To conform with Chinese licensing laws, Apple has a different version of the Apple App Store available in China for iPhone users.
 App and game publishers and developers must launch their apps on both versions of the Apple App Store to reach the entirety of the world market.

-Here are the top app stores that Android app and game developers should know about if they want to launch and market in China:
+Here are the top app stores that Android developers should know about if they want to launch and market their app in China:

-- Tencent My App Store (应用宝) – Tencent is the largest internet company in Asia, publisher of the wildly popular WeChat app used ubiquitously across China.
-Though the company does not produce any mobile phones, its app store has remained the most popular in China for many years.
+4. Tencent My App Store (应用宝) – Tencent is the largest internet company in Asia, publisher of the wildly popular WeChat app used ubiquitously across China.
+Though the company does not produce any mobile phones, its app store has remained the one of the most popular in China for many years.

 Official Website: https://android.myapp.com/